Laravel Telescope: Monitor, Debug, And Improve Your Laravel APP with Easily

 1. Mail Monitoring

-Before installing Laravel Telescope, make sure you meet the following requirements:
+Before installing Laravel Telescope, make sure you've got:

 • PHP >= 7.2